 Business Divorce Defined

 We use the term business divorce to describe a series of different types of lawsuits that involve the owners of a closely held business.
 The defining character of the business divorce is that co-owners of a business must separate their business interests.
 There are typically two alternatives.
+Either one or more of the owners exits the business as part of a sale, or the business itself will be sold.
+While much of the business divorce litigation in the courts today is in the form of an action for involuntary dissolution of the business, it is the rare case in which the business actually dissolves by settling its debts and selling its assets.
+There are far better alternatives.
 In this article, we focus on the closely held corporation.
 Some of the principles are similar with other types of businesses, which we address in other articles, but the application of the principles are often quite different.

 The law varies from state to state and much of this discussion is general.
 To the extent that we discuss specific state laws that apply to business divorce, we focus on New York, New Jersey and Delaware law.A business divorce, like the human divorce, involves the termination of the existing relationship between the owners of a business.
 In most cases, one of the owners will exit from the business and there will be a purchase of his or her shares at fair value.
 The cases are rarely simple, however.
 Many business divorce cases involve the removal of officers or directors, the termination of shareholder employees as employees and a variety of claims involving wrongful conduct in which money damages are also the remedy.
 In addition, a business divorce often will involve thorny issues concerning intellectual property, such as trademarks, copyrights, patents, proprietary information and restrictions on competition.